-In this tutorial, you'll learn to make Amish artisan bread, and at the end of the article, you'll find the recipe.
-Making this bread takes time so set aside a half day for it.
+Making this bread takes time so set aside a half day or more for it.
 Plan to slow down and really appreciate your food and get in touch with a simpler lifestyle.

 The feel of the dough, the smell of the wheat, and the heavenly scent that will fill your house as the bread bakes is enough to melt your cares away.
 Not to mention the fact that you will have an abundance of delicious bread and you'll KNOW where it came from and what is in it!

-I will walk you through every step of the process, and have even made a few videos to help out.
-Set aside at least a half a day, roll up your sleeves, put on some good jazz and get ready to live!
+I will walk you through every step of the process, so even a beginner should be able to do this.
+Roll up your sleeves, put on some good jazz and get ready to live!

 Since this is a yeast bread, the first thing you need to understand is that yeast is a living organism.
 The yeast you buy should have been kept in a cool place because too much heat kills yeast.
 If the yeast is dead, your bread won't rise.

 Some recipes I have used in the past called for boiling water or milk and measuring the temperature with a thermometer.
 I don't think that is necessary.
 As you will see in the photo above, I am running the water on my hand.
 But not just on my hand, on my pinkey finger.

 You want your water to be tepid, or just warm enough to tell that it is warm.
 If you like, you could think of it as just warm enough for a baby's bath.
 Your body temperature, normally, is around 98 degrees, so you want it just a little warmer than that.